dvodonnell/samples/README.md

 An extremely modular, abstract, and incomplete API framework written in PHP.
 Aims to take in 100% of its contextual dependence via a JSON configuration (data types, actions, etc.) and uses a Entity-Worker pattern.

+Note that this has sort of evolved in to this work in progress: [BrassTacks PHP](https://github.com/dvocreative/brasstacks-php/tree/master/src/BrassTacks)

 Framework-Free JS Api (JS)
 ----------------------------